kdoore/1335GitBook/recursion.md

 recursiveNestedRectangles( 200, 5); //call the function

 ```
+###Guidelines for Writing Recursive Functions
+When writing recursive functions there are several factors to consider:
+1. Identify the base-case or stopping condition
+2. Insure that the variable that controls the stopping condition will be modified in the recursive function so that it will eventually reach the stopping condition.
+3. Locate the conditional test for the stopping condition before the recursive call to prevent the recursive call from occuring when the stopping condition has been met.
+4. Determine whether the function task should be performed before or after the recursive call.
+5. Insure that input parameters to the recursive function provide all information needed at each step, and be careful when modifying values passed as arguments.
+6. See info below about call-stack: Be aware that each instance of a recursive function call causes a unique instance of the function's code to be placed on the `call-stack`, this can potentially cause stack-overflow errors if the program runs out of available program-execution memory space.

 ###Recursive Drawing
 [Toby Schachman](http://tobyschachman.com/) created an interactive application that provides a visual interface for playing with recursion via 2D shape primitives.
 It's surprising how quickly the designs become disorienting, illustrating the power of recursion.